B-UMMI/chewBBACA/README.md

 results.
 The report provides summary statistics to evaluate results per sample and per locus (with the possibility to provide a TSV file with loci annotations to include on a table).
-The report includes components to display a heatmap representing the Loci Presence-Absence matrix, a heatmap representing the Distance Matrix based on allelic differences and a Neighbor-Joining tree based on the core genome MLST alignment.
+The report includes components to display a heatmap representing the Loci Presence-Absence matrix, a heatmap representing the Distance Matrix based on allelic differences and a Neighbor-Joining tree based on the MSA of the core genome loci.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.